 Best alternatives to the Peloton bike

 You can use the Peloton Digital app with any indoor exercise bike or treadmill.
-It comes with a two month trial, as we mentioned above.
+It comes with a one month trial, as we mentioned above.

 However, if you subscribe to Peloton's subscription service through the app and don't own the Peloton Bike, Bike+ or Peloton Tread, then keep in mind you won't get access to the leaderboard and on-screen stats like cadence, resistance, and other metrics measured by Peloton's equipment.